OUR CORE VALUES

 It’s been said that the love of money is the root of all evil.
 We reject the teaching that the purpose of business is to maximize value for just shareholders.
 Instead, we hold to this view – the chief end of business is to maximize returns for all stakeholders.
 We believe this approach is the solid foundation for sustainable financial returns and impact.
 Our stakeholders include our customers, employees, shareholders, supply chain, community, environment and world.
 Rather than inward focused greed, we want outward focused blessing.

 There is a great deal of confusion regarding the purpose and value of ‘work.’
 To us work is the use of discretion, problem-solving or creativity to achieve a given output, and work is good!
-When we put in a good day’s work we feel good about it, know that it served others and be proud of a job well done.
-Work shouldn’t be just to get a paycheck or be thought of as some sort of punishment.
-It’s the responsibility of all leaders in the organization to identify and eliminate dysfunction that can make parts of work so frustrating.
-We enjoy our work.
+Is work hard?
+Sure!
+But, when we put in a good day’s work, we feel good about it.
+We know it served others and we’re proud of a job well done.
+Our work isn’t just a way to get a paycheck and if there are parts of our work that are needlessly burdensome, we identify and eliminate as dysfunction.
+Hard work that serves others generates dignity.

 The ability to rely on one another is the single most important foundation of any organization or relationship.
 Trust is built over time.
 We must make commitments we can keep, keep them and communicate immediately when abnormal circumstances arise.
 We must not just consider our own interests, but also the interests of others.
 We are consistently reliable both individually and as a company.